Meghnad Desai, Baron Desai: Academic career

-Lord Desai serves as the founder chairman of the Meghnad Desai Academy of Economics in Mumbai (MDAE).
+Lord Desai served as the founder chairman of the Meghnad Desai Academy of Economics in Mumbai (MDAE).
 MDAE offers a one-year post-graduate diploma in economics, offered jointly with Department of Economics (Autonomous), University of Mumbai.
 MDAE focuses on applied learning and case studies rather than on rote learning.
 Students participate in workshops and seminars with top economics and finance professionals from around the world.

 Saif Al-Gaddafi thesis

 In 2007, Desai was asked by the University of London to serve with Tony McGrew of the University of Southampton as one of the two examiners of the PhD thesis of Saif al-Islam Gaddafi, the son of the then leader of Libya.
 They did not immediately accept the thesis, as it was found to be weak.
 The candidate was subjected to an oral examination for two and a half hours and Gaddafi was asked to revise and re-submit it.
 The revised version was subsequently accepted.

 As Desai had already retired from the LSE he had no involvement with the donation from Saif Gaddafi's charity to the LSE.
 Learning from the press of these links between LSE and Libya, Desai demanded that the money be returned to the people of Libya.
 He expressed disappointment at a speech Saif Gaddafi subsequently made on Libyan state television declaring the Gaddafi family's willingness to "fight to the last bullet", observing that "he was not behaving as if he had had an LSE education."